-AIxEnergy publishes books for readers who want to understand the machinery beneath the energy transition: the technologies, institutions, markets, and control systems now reshaping modern infrastructure.
+AIxEnergy Journal publishes books for readers who want to understand the machinery beneath the energy transition: the technologies, institutions, markets, and control systems reshaping modern infrastructure.

-These works move beyond hype.
-They trace the long arc from wind machines and industrial power systems to artificial intelligence, software-mediated control, and the emerging governance questions inside the grid itself.
+These works move beyond headlines and technological hype.
+They trace the long development of energy systems from mechanical machines and industrial networks to software-mediated control, artificial intelligence, and the governance questions now emerging inside the grid.

-Together, they tell a larger story: energy infrastructure is no longer defined only by steel, fuel, turbines, and wires.
-It is increasingly governed by information, software, markets, and the institutions that decide how those systems are allowed to act.
+Together, they tell a larger story.
+Energy infrastructure is no longer defined only by steel, fuel, turbines, and wires.
+It is increasingly shaped by data, software, markets, and the institutions that determine how these systems are designed, operated, and held accountable.

 The Cognitive Grid